crisluengo/doxpp/IDEAS.md

 ## headers
 This is a list of files.
 Each `headers[i]` is a dictionary as follows:
 {
-   id: '',           // unique identifyer
+   id: '',           // unique identifier
    name: '',         // file name, with path from project root
    brief: '',
-   doc: ''
+   doc: '',
-}
+   includes: []      // list of files included by the header }

 We don't list what is defined in a file, this information can easily be gathered by iterating through